2026 Women of Distinction

 Submit a Nomination

 Do you know a woman whose achievements strengthen the well-being and future of Madison County?
-Each year, YWCA relies on the community to help identify women whose leadership, service, and commitment advance our mission of eliminating racism and empowering women.
-Nominations were due Friday, January 16, 2026 at YWCA and are no longer being accepted.
+For this event, YWCA relies on the community to help identify women whose leadership, service, and commitment advance our mission of eliminating racism and empowering women.

-Honorees will be celebrated at the Women of Distinction Dinner on Thursday, March 12, 2026, at the Lewis and Clark Community College Commons in Godfrey.
-As the region’s largest and most visible tribute to women leaders, the event recognizes individuals who have made significant contributions in their professions, volunteer work, and personal lives.
+As the region’s largest and most visible tribute to women leaders, the Women of Distinction event recognizes individuals who have made significant contributions in their professions, volunteer work, and personal lives.
 At the celebration, honorees are formally inducted into the YWCA Women of Distinction Academy, joining more than 300 remarkable women recognized since 1991 when the program began.